-- i) Negotiated agreement between the Local Union and Local Management. - ii) At any point in the negotiation of an Alternate Shift Agreement either Party may request the assistance of CONIFER and/or the USW District 3 Office in the negotiation of an Alternate Shift Agreement. - iii) At any point in the negotiation of an Alternate Shift Agreement either Party may request the assistance of a mediator in the negotiation of an Alternate Shift Agreement.
-The individual selected to act as mediator will be by agreement. - iv) Majority approval by the employees involved in the proposed variations. - d) When alternate shift schedules have been implemented in accordance with b) and c) above, the following overtime provisions will apply: - A. Rate and one-half shall be paid for the following: - i) After the completion of the regularly scheduled shift. - ii) Hours worked in excess of (40) hours per week or forty (40) hours average when there is an averaging period. - iii) All hours worked on an employee's scheduled rest day, unless a change in rest day has been agreed to between the employee and the Company. - iv) All hours worked on Sunday except those excluded in the casual section. - B. Double straight-time rates shall be paid for the following: - i) All hours worked in excess of eleven (11) in any day of the week except for twelve (12) hours shifts.
-For twelve (12) hour shifts, all hours in excess of the regular shift. - ii) All hours worked on a Sunday when Sunday is also an employee's scheduled rest day, if the employee has worked forty (40) straight-time hours in the preceding six (6) days, unless a change in rest day has been agreed to between the employee and the Company. - C. Supplement No. 8, Alternate Shift Scheduling, contains the agreed upon general principles and parameters for the establishment, implementation or discontinuance of alternates shift schedules established in accordance with section b) through d) above.
+- iv) Majority approval by the employees involved in the proposed variations. - d) When alternate shift schedules have been implemented in accordance with b) and c) above, the following overtime provisions will apply: - A. Rate and one-half shall be paid for the following: - i) After the completion of the regularly scheduled shift. - ii) Hours worked in excess of forty (40) hours per week or forty (40) hours average when there is an averaging period. - iii) All hours worked on an employee's scheduled rest day, unless a change in rest day has been agreed to between the employee and the Company. - iv) All hours worked on Sunday except those excluded in the casual section. - B. Double straight-time rates shall be paid for the following: - i) All hours worked in excess of eleven (11) in any day of the week except for twelve (12) hours shifts.
+For twelve (12) hour shifts, all hours in excess of the regular shift. - All hours worked on a Sunday when Sunday is also an employee's scheduled rest day, if the employee has worked forty (40) straight-time hours in the preceding six (6) days, unless a change in rest day has been agreed to between the employee and the Company. - C. Supplement No. 6, Alternate Shift Scheduling, contains the agreed upon general principles and parameters for the establishment, implementation or discontinuance of alternate shift schedules established in accordance with section b) through d) above.

-Section 5: Three Shift Operations
+Section 4: Three Shift Operations

-a) The Employer shall have the right to operate his/her plant or any part thereof on a three (3) shift basis and all employees working under this arrangement shall receive

-- eight (8) hours pay upon completion of the full hours established as their regular shift.
+- a) The Employer shall have the right to operate their plant or any part thereof on a three (3) shift basis and all employees working under this arrangement shall receive eight (8) hours pay upon completion of the full hours established as their regular shift.
 Details of shifts shall be varied at the Employers' option. - b) It is agreed that Clause a) above shall only apply to those employees actually working on a three (3) shift basis. - c) The Employer shall have the right to determine the number of shifts operated in any unit or department of the operation.